stephomi/nomadsculpt.com/manual/docs/interface.md

 #### Transparent panel, Color panel, Blur strength
 ![](./images/interface_transparent.png)
-When `transparent panel` is enabled, extra options will appear to control how menus and panels look in nomad.
+When enabled, extra options will appear to control how menus and panels look in nomad.
 Their color, transparency and blur amount can be adjusted.

 ::: tip
 On small devices it can be useful to make the color panel nearly white, transparent, and low blur strength, so menu's won't obscure the scene.